ereminmdev/yii2-crud/README.md

 ## Use

-1) Add this module to config file:
+1) Add module to config file:

 ```
 'modules' => [